CSUChico-CSCI340/CSCI440-Scheduler/README.md

 So if you get all of them working you'll get 100%.

 ## Hand In Instructions
-You only have to change schedule.c.
-You need to upload schedule.c to the INGInious submission pages to mark your completion time.
+You only need to change the *schedule.c* files; you may have also made some additions to the *schedule.h* files.
+You need to upload the *schedule.c* and *schedule.h* files to the INGInious submission pages to mark your completion time.
 There will be a INGInious submission for each of the different schedulers so make sure you submit to the correct scheduler submission.

 ## References
 1. Wikipedia.
 “Scheduling (computing)”.
 Wikipedia, The Free Encyclopedia.
 2012. http://en.wikipedia.org/wiki/Process_scheduler.
 Online; accessed 16-February-2014.